KasperHesse/riscv-core/notes.md

     (eg delayed memory load), we don't propagate from ID into EX
   - Use of stall/flush are for special circumstances (e.g. load-use hazard).
 If delayed memory load, that should be resolvable without manual intervention
+- Would be nice if all signals propagated forward together (instruction stored in IF/ID pipeline reg)
+  - In current impl, requires double-buffering of pc
 - Stall IF,ID,EX if memory load/store operation does not process in one clock cycle
 - Send NOPs and keep PC constant if new instruction is not fetched in one clock cycle
 - Implement trap handler and simple traps (exit, print)
   - Add extra signal `trap` which is high when trapped.
 When trapping, if `mcause` contains a given value (TBD) we exit simulation early.
   - print-trap should not be in software, but should be a trap handler at predefined memory location.

+Current problem: io.dmem.in.ack is combinationally tied to io.imem.out.addr through the hazard detection module that stalls the IF stage.
+This breaks ChiselTest.
+- Potential fix.
+When ID stage is stalled, switch to operating on instruction saved in register instead of value received from I$.
+This keeps output correct.
+- When ID is de-stalled, it should send out stalled instruction on that same CC, take instruction from I$ on next CC

+cycle 0: Instruction A enters ID stage cycle 1: Instruction B enters.
+Halfway through, ID.stall is asserted cycle 2: Instruction B is in register, flag has been set high.
+ID.stall is still asserted cycle 3: --||-- cycle 4: Instrutction B is in register, flag is still high.
+ID.stall is deasserted at some point cycle 5: Instruction C enters from I$.
+Flag has been set low
+  - flagReg = RegNext(io.hzd.stall)

+In IF stage
+cycle 1: Instruction C request is launched.
+Stall arrives cycle 2: Instruction C request is kept constant instead of moving on to instruction D cycle 3: --||-- cycle 4: IF.stall is deasserted.
+Instruction C request is kept constant cycle 5: Instruction C enters from I$.
+Instruction D request is launched.

+This would decouple the IMEM address and DMEM ack

+Current problem: With two items forked out to handle dmem requests, things get messy
+- Instead of registering multiple modules, register functions with the DmemDriver.
+  If the address matches their address, they get to handle the port for as long as they wish

 # Stages
 ## core.stages.Fetch